Privacy Policy

 • The processing is necessary for the purpose of pursuing and safeguarding our legitimate interests, provided that those interests are not overridden by your rights and freedoms.
 These include occasions where it may be necessary to disclose your personal data to our subcontractors who are responsible for the security of our systems, assets and business operations, as well as to other third parties, such as credit reference agencies or any other relevant organisations, in order to facilitate the restructuring or management of your loans by The Company.
 In addition, we will rely on this legal basis if deemed necessary for the initiation of legal proceedings (“legitimate interest”, GDPR Article 6 (1) (f)).

 • The processing of special categories of data (see section 3) is necessary for the purposes of assessing your ability to meet your financial obligations.
-This processing activity is based on your explicit consent, whether you have provided such consent to your previous creditor (upon which the The Company may rely onas the new loan owner The Company) or directly to The Company at the time of disclosing supporting documents with regard to your potential ability to meet your financial obligations. (“Explicit consent”, GDPR Art.
+This processing activity is based on your explicit consent, whether you have provided such consent to your previous creditor (upon which the Company may rely on) or directly to The Company at the time of disclosing supporting documents with regard to your potential ability to meet your financial obligations. (“Explicit consent”, GDPR Art.
 9 (2) (a)).
 We may also process special categories of data if deemed necessary for the establishment, exercise or defence of legal claims (GDPR Art.
 9 (2) (f)).

 • The processing of previous convictions or other offences may be processed when necessary for the purpose of conducting necessary due diligence and in order to comply with The Company’s obligations under Anti-money laundering or other related legislation or regulation (GDPR Art.
 10 (1)).